 - ■ Offer lots of choices: Having fitness circuits, walking paths, benches, chess tables, areas for picnics and other activity ideas helps seniors with different needs enjoy your outdoor space equally.
 Keep in mind, too, that seniors may come to a park with grandchildren or younger family members.
 Make sure your space is inclusive and allows different generations to come together.

-Ready to start designing your park?
+Ready to start designing your senior park?
 Check out our array of site furnishings to get your project started!

 Work With PlayPower Canada

 The PlayPower Canada team members are experts at designing senior-friendly parks.
 We’ve already helped organizations and communities across Canada build accessible and inclusive parks that elderly visitors love.
 With quality products and a diverse range of fitness equipment and park accessories, we can help you design and build exactly what you’re looking for.
-Contact PlayPower Canada today to talk about how we can customize your park area.
+Contact PlayPower Canada today to talk about how we can customize your park area for seniors.